John Edmund Sharrock Moore: Personal life

-Born at Swinshaw near Loveclough, Rossendale, Lancashire, he was the son of Henry (1794-1869) and Mary Elizabeth Moore (née Margerison, died 1927).
-His father was a cotton manufacturer and the first Mayor or Burnley (elected 1862).
-After 1878 Henry Moore became a colliery agent and moved the family to Southampton and then to Chiswick before 1891.
+Born at Swinshaw near Loveclough, Rossendale, Lancashire, he was the son of Henry (1821–1907) and Mary Elizabeth Moore (née Margerison, 1832–1878).
+Henry's father, John (1794–1869) was a cotton manufacturer and the first Mayor of Burnley (elected 1862).
+Following the Cotton Famine Spencer and Moore went bankrupt in 1872.
+Henry Moore became a colliery agent, moving the family to Southampton and later to Chiswick (before 1891).
 His father became a sculptor, as did his sister Esther Mary Moore who exhibited at the Royal Academy of Arts.

-Moore studied at Tonbridge School, Kent for a year and then Royal College of Science in South Kensington.
+Moore studied at Tonbridge School, Kent for a year and then the Royal College of Science in South Kensington.

 In 1904 he married Heloise Salvin, second daughter of the naturalist Osbert Salvin.
 Moore frequently used the name Salvin-Moore after his marriage.
-They had one child Osbert John S Moore born 25 June 1905.
+They had one child, Osbert John Salvin Moore (1905–1960).

-He retired in 1908 after the death of his father.
-In 1911 he was living with his wife and son in Chiswick with four of his sisters.

-During the 1920s he moved to Tresco, Isles of Scilly where his wife died on 4 Nov 1927.
-He lived there at least between 1929 - 1941.
+Moore retired in 1908 after the death of his father.
+In 1911 he was living with his wife and son in Chiswick along with four of his sisters.
+During the 1920s he moved to Tresco, Isles of Scilly where his wife died on 4 November 1927.
+He lived there at least between 1929 and 1941.
 After a long retirement he died of heart failure and arteriosclerosis in West Cornwall Hospital, Penzance on 15 January 1947.

 Although he is often cited as John Edward Sharrock Moore, he used several versions of his name.
-For example he is listed as John Edmund Shorrock Moore-Salvin in Who's Was Who (UK), a name he adopted after the death of his wife.
+For example, he is listed as John Edmund Shorrock Moore-Salvin in Who Was Who, a name he adopted after the death of his wife.